-The ACNS Awards Committee.
-Chaired by Saurabh R. Sinha, MD, FACNS, is pleased to announce the following recipients of the 2025 ACNS Awards:
+The ACNS Awards Committee, chaired by Saurabh R. Sinha, MD, FACNS, is pleased to announce the following recipients of the 2025 ACNS Awards:

 Herbert H. Jasper Award